ga4gh/va-spec/docs/source/quick-start.rst

 .. figure:: images/va-model-dependencies.png

-   VA Ecosystem Models and Dependencies
+   Ecosystem of VA Models and Dependencies

    **Legend** A hierarchy of models and standards support generation of the Standard Profile Schema that are the final product of the VA-Specification.
 Arrows on the left describe ``PROCESSES`` through which downstream models are generated from more foundational ones.
 Arrows on the right describe the propagation of requirements from implementation models to inform upstream Core-IM expansion and refinement.
 The format of each model (e.g. 'YAML', 'JSON') is indicated by icons on each.